OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Method

 \section{Method}

-This section details our proposed \ours.
-We begin by detailing how \ours evaluates two candidate responses with the support of external tools.
-Then, we describe our controllable data synthesis strategy for generating large-scale training pairs.
-Finally, we introduce the reinforcement learning framework that empowers \ours with robust judgment capabilities.
+This section details the proposed \ours.
+We begin by explaining how \ours evaluates two candidate responses with the assistance of external tools.
+Then, we introduce how such agentic judgment ability can be incentivized via RLVR.
+Finally, we describe our controllable data synthesis strategy for generating large-scale training pairs.

-\subsection{Rewarding agentic tasks with tools}
+\subsection{Rewarding Agentic Tasks with Tools}

-OpenReward is a tool-augmented evaluation framework for knowledge-intensive long-form responses, where the answer quality depends on information beyond the model's internal parameters.
-As illustrated in Figure~\ref{fig:flow}, \ours autonomously invokes external tools during evaluation when necessary, enabling more accurate and informed judgments.
-Specifically, given an input query $q$ and two candidate responses $x_1$ and $x_2$, the model iteratively decides which tool to invoke in order to verify or complement the information contained in the responses.
-Formally, the tool selection at step $i$ can be expressed as: where $P$ denotes the system prompt provided to the model, specifying the available toolset, and $t_i$ indicates the tool selected at step $i$.
-A concrete example of the prompt is illustrated in Appendix~\ref{sec:app:details}.
-The selected tool $t_i$ is executed to obtain an external result $e_i$, which is appended to the model's context to guide subsequent reasoning and tool selection.
-This process can be formalized as a sequential decision process: the state encodes the current context including the query, candidate responses, and prior evidence, the action corresponds to selecting a tool or terminating with a final decision; and the transition updates the context with the result $e_i$ returned by the selected tool.
+\ours is a tool-augmented reward framework for knowledge-intensive long-form responses, where the answer quality depends on information beyond the model's internal parameters.
+As illustrated in Figure~\ref{fig:flow}, \ours flexibly invokes external tools to seek necessary information, enabling accurate and evidence-grounded judgments.
+Specifically, given an input query $q$ and two candidate responses $x_1$ and $x_2$, the model iteratively decides which tool to invoke to verify the information contained in the responses.
+The tool selection at step $i$ can be formulated as:

+Here $P$ denotes the RM' system prompt, specifying the available toolset (See Appendix~\ref{sec:app:details} for details). $t_i$ indicates the tool selected at step $i$ and $\theta$ is the RM's parameters.
+The selected tool $t_i$ is executed to obtain an external result $e_i$, which is appended to the RM's context to guide subsequent reasoning and tool selection.
+This process can be formalized as a sequential decision process: the state encodes the current context, including the query, candidate responses, and prior evidence; the action corresponds to selecting a tool or terminating with a final decision; and the transition updates the context with the result $e_i$ returned by the selected tool.
 The overall judgment trajectory $o$ can be summarized as:

-Here $y$ denotes the final judgment, which contains selecting the better response between $x_1$ and $x_2$ (e.g., \texttt{<answer> A </answer>}), accompanied by a brief explanation that supports the decision for interpretability purposes.
+Here $y$ denotes the final judgment, which selects the better response between $x_1$ and $x_2$ (\textit{e.g.,} \texttt{<answer> A </answer>}), accompanied by a brief explanation for interpretability purposes.
 We set the maximal tool calling to $n$ during the practice, and thus the $o = \{(t_i, e_i) \mid i\in [n]\} \cup \{y\}$.